Covering 92,000 hectares, Saihanba is China's largest forest. Its northern boundary borders the southern edge of Inner Mongolia autonomous region.

 The forests and grasslands dotted with plateau lakes flourished during the mid-17th century.

 Emperor Kangxi of the Qing Dynasty (1644-1911) was so fond of Saihanba that he made hunting there a royal ceremony.
+He once killed 318 rabbits in a single day.

 In 1860, a shortage of funds put the breaks on royal hunting tours, prompting the reigning emperor to open the land to the public.